 Satellite Integration

-Whilst still emerging, satellite connectivity integration in smartphones (as seen in iPhone 14+ emergency features) may eventually extend to data services, potentially providing hotspot capability even in areas without terrestrial mobile coverage—valuable for businesses operating in remote locations.
+Satellite connectivity in smartphones may eventually extend to data services — hotspot capability even without mobile coverage.
+Valuable for businesses in remote locations.

 Implementing Mobile Hotspot Across Your Business